richardschoen/iforgit/knowledge/simple_source_management.md

 ## iForgit Simple Source Management CL Commands

 ### MBRARC - Take source member archive snapshot to source archive file
-This CL command can be used to quickly grab a snapshot copy of any source member and place it into the source archive source file IFORGIT/GITSRCARC using an automatically named source member.
+This CL command can be used to quickly grab a snapshot copy of any source member and place it into the source archive source file IFORGIT/GITSRCARC or other custom archive source file using an automatically named source member.

 This is a good way to quickly snapshot a source member without having to copy and rename it to something meaningful.

 Snapshot archive copies are auto-named (Mxxxxxxxxx) and created in the GITSRCARC source physical file located in the IFORGIT or other library.
 An audit log entry is also placed into the GITSRCARCP file in the IFORGIT library.
+The archive source member text also holds the original source member information.

 #### MBRARC usage examples
 The following example snapshots a source member named MYSOURCE1 to the IFORGIT/GITSRCARC table from QGPL/QRPGLESRC.
 The source member name in the archive is automatically created.
+The generated archive member name is shown on the command line after processing the archive snapshot.

 ```
 IFORGIT/MBRARC SRCFILE(QGPL/QRPGLESRC)